FCPercival/GoogleImageFetcher/README.md

 <code>python3 main.py -s "Cat" -t "Animal" -d "/home/user/images"</code>

 # License
-This project is under the MIT license, see the LICENSE file for more informations
+This project is under the MIT license, see the LICENSE file for more informations.